haensel-ams/recruitment_challenge/BI_201805/README.md

 * Channel - marketing channel
 * IHC_Conv - attributed conversion fraction by the IHC model

-Note IHC_Conv sums up to 1.0 for every conversion, i.e. it is the fraction of the conversion which is attributed to a certain channel.
+Note, that the attributed conversion fraction (IHC_Conv), i.e. it is the fraction of the given conversion which is attributed to a certain channel, sums up to 1.0 for every conversion.

+You can find data from these tables also in MySQL database called 'hams_challenge' at server with IP '54.93.190.144' (login as user 'applicant' with password 'hams').

 ## Task

-Obviously, we want you to analyze the data. ;-)
+Obviously, we want you to analyze the data and show us what you can learn from it. ;-)

 But we also want you to visualize your findings try to get "useful" insights out of it and present them in a nice PDF.

 ### some hints, (non-exhaustive) list of points you might consider in your analysis:

-* general overview over the time period
+* general overview over the time period (interesting KPIs are: revenue, number customers, fraction of return customer)
+* performance and impact of different channels and how it changes over time
+* most influential channels for every user
+* cohort analysis
 * customer journey statistics
-* interesting KPIs are: revenue, number customers, fraction of return customer
-* cohort analysis
-* performance and impact of different channels
-* do we see a development within customers
+* do we see a development within customers?
 * some customer segmentation
 * ...

 ### Deliverable & Remarks:
-* well commented and easy to follow code
+* well commented and easy to follow code for analysis
 * if possible some insightful (!) charts with explanations (use of powerBI or Tableau would be great to see)
-* PDF (max 3-4 pages!) with brief explanation steps taken and results
+* PDF (max 3-4 pages!) with brief explanation of steps taken and the summary of results